North Carolina Hunting Seasons 2023-2024 New Regulations & Dates!

 Youth Deer Hunting Day

-The day set aside for youth deer hunting allows shooters under 18 to pursue either male or female deer.
-This indicates no limits on whether they can take male or female deer.
+The day set aside for youth deer hunting allows shooters under 18 to pursue either male or female.
+This indicates no limits on whether they can take male or female.

-Hunting is permitted on game properties in and to the east of Watauga, Wilkes, Alexander, Catawba, Cleveland, Rutherford, Polk counties and other areas during the bow deer season.
-This indicates that during the bow deer season, shooters in these areas can kill both male and female deer.
+Hunting is permitted on game properties in and to the east of Watauga, Wilkes, Alexander, Catawba, Cleveland, Rutherford, Polk counties and other areas during the bow season.
+This indicates that during the bow season, shooters in these areas can kill both male and female.

 Blackpowder.